hiroshiban/Mcalibrator2/README.md

 # <a name = "Citations"> **Citations of Mcalibrator2** </a>

-If you have spaces in "References" section of your research papers, please allow us to ask you to cite the article below.
+If you have spaces in "References" section of your research papers, please allow us to ask you to cite the article(s) below.
-If you have no space, please cite somewhere someday next time...Thank you so much.
+If you have no space, please cite it(them) somewhere someday next time...Thank you so much.

 1. ***Ban, H., & Yamamoto, H. (2013).***
 **A non-device-specific approach to display characterization based on linear, nonlinear, and hybrid search algorithms.**